OfficeDev/office-js-docs-pr/docs/testing/ie-11-testing.md

 ## Internet Explorer 11 testing

 Depending on the specifications of your add-in, you may plan to support older versions of Windows and Office, which require testing on Internet Explorer 11.
 This is often necessary as part of submitting your add-in to AppSource.
 You can use the following command line tooling to switch from more modern runtimes used by add-ins to the Internet Explorer 11 runtime for this testing.

-> ![TIP]
-> It isn't necessary to use this tooling, but it should help debug the majority of issues related to the Internet Explorer 11 runtime.
-For complete robustness, you should test using a computer with a copy of Windows 7 and Office 2013 installed.

 ## Pre-requisites